Wellposedness and dynamics of two types of reaction--nonlocal diffusion systems under the inhomogeneous spectral fractional Laplacian: The fractional Gray-Scott system

-Combine with \eqref{28}, we conclude the upper bound of $v$-component.
+Combined with \eqref{28}, this gives an upper bound for the $v$-component.
 However, we normally assume the condition $r_u > r_v$, where $r_u$ and $r_v$ represent the diffusion coefficients of the reactant $u$ and the autocatalyst $v$, respectively.
-Under this condition, the reactant $u$ diffuses rapidly from the surrounding environment to "feed" the local production of $v$.
+Under this condition, the reactant $u$ diffuses rapidly from the surrounding environment to ``feed'' the local production of $v$.
 Simultaneously, the slow diffusion of $v$ allows it to remain localized and maintain a high concentration.
-This mechanism creates a local positive feedback loop that facilitates the growth of spatial patterns.Conversely, if $r_v \ge r_u$, the qualitative dynamics of the system change significantly.
+This mechanism creates a local positive feedback loop that facilitates the growth of spatial patterns.
+Conversely, if $r_v \ge r_u$, the qualitative dynamics of the system change significantly.
 In this regime, $v$ diffuses too quickly to accumulate into localized peaks.
 Furthermore, because the diffusion of $u$ is relatively slow, it cannot replenish the depleted regions effectively.
 Consequently, complex spatial patterns typically fail to emerge, and the system instead evolves toward a spatially homogeneous state.
-Same reason also holds for $\alpha,\beta$, so normally we set $\alpha$ is lager than $\beta$.
-Therefore, we \begin{corollary} Denote $(\lambda_1^\alpha, \phi_1)$ as the first eigenpair of the fractional Laplacian $(-\Delta)^\alpha$ with Dirichlet-0 boundary condition, i.e.,
+The same modeling consideration applies to the fractional orders $\alpha$ and $\beta$, and in the pattern-forming regimes below we typically take $\alpha\ge\beta$.
+This motivates the following interior estimate.